charlie-niewiarowski/MonteCarlo-based-option-pricer/README.md

 High-performance, SIMD-accelerated Monte Carlo simulation engine for pricing European call and put options.
 Optimized for speed and accuracy with AVX2 vectorization, multithreading, and real-time market data ingestion.

 # Features
-Real-Time Market Data Integration
+- **Integrates real-time data**,

-Fetches live stock prices from Alpaca and Yahoo Finance.
+  - fetching live stock prices from Alpaca and Yahoo Finance.
 Retrieves up-to-date risk-free rates from the U.S. Treasury API.

-SIMD-Optimized Pricing Engine

-Utilizes AVX2 intrinsics for vectorized Monte Carlo paths.

-Custom Box-Muller Gaussian generator with SIMD support.

-Multithreaded Execution

-Dynamically scales to hardware concurrency.

-Cache-friendly data structures for parallel execution.

-Benchmarking and Error Metrics

-Compute average option prices across N iterations.

-Tracks standard errors and per-iteration latencies.

-Seamless Python Integration

-Python script (data.py) automates market data retrieval and interfaces with the C++ engine.
+- **Monte Carlo Sim Pricing Class**
+  - The constructor for this class takes in an option's
+    - Initial stock price
+    - Strick price
+    - Risk-free interest rate
+    - Standard deviation
+    - Time to maturity
+    - Number of simulations you want to run per pricing calculation
+  - Utility functions
+    - Functions for pricing call and put options (runs the number of simulations specified in the constructor)
+    - Functions to get an average on the sims calculations (runs pricing call/put options N amount of times for a total of N * number of simulations)
+  - Benchmarking functions
+    - Standard error for calls and puts
+    - Average time to calculate the price

 # Project Structure
-bash
-Copy
-Edit
-.
 ├── data.py               # Python script for data ingestion & CLI interface
 ├── cmake-build-release/  # C++ compiled binaries
 ├── montecarlo.h          # Monte Carlo pricer header